G1000 FPL page

 RNAV Required Know How

-To fly with RNAV-based equipment in the National Airspace system, you are supposed to know:
+To fly with RNAV (including GPS)-based equipment in the National Airspace system, you are expected to know how to:

 Ref: Advisory Circular 90-100A (Terminal and Enroute RNAV Operations) Section 11: Pilot Knowledge Requirements